TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 globe_sustain = globe_sustain[~globe_sustain['country'].isin(countries_to_drop[countries_to_drop].index)]
 ```

-4. Dropped countries was an excessive amount of missing values as seen in the following figures.
+4. Dropped countries that had an excessive amount of missing values as seen in the following figures.
 I decided that any country missing more than 5 would be removed.
 I also noticed that almost every country was missing 3 values.
 I discovered that it was the year 2020 missing gdp_growth and two others.
 I decided to remove the year 2020 for all countries.<br/>

 ![Number of countries by total missing values](images/num_country_nulls.png)
 <br/>*Number of countries by total missing values before filtering*